-- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational or licensed vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine, Zika vaccine or a licensed Dengue vaccine) - You have had immunoglobulins and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system or auto-immune conditions. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of significant neurological disorders - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2-3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - You have had prior exposure to Dengue or Zika (and Chikungunya for the co-administration group) or we find that you have antibodies that may impact on interpretation of the trial data - You have travelled to an area where Zika and/or Dengue viruses (and Chikungunya virus for the coadministration group) infections are known in the past 30 days or if you plan to travel to such areas during your participation in this 6-months study.
+- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an adenoviral vectored or licensed vaccine likely to impact on interpretation of the trial data (e.g. Oxford/AstraZeneca or Janssen COVID-19 vaccines, Zika vaccine or a licensed Dengue vaccine). - You are due to receive an adenoviral vectored vaccine (e.g. Oxford/AstraZeneca or Janssen COVID-19 vaccines) in the three months after the first study vaccination. - You have received any vaccines ≤30 days before involvement in this trial and/or you are planning to receive a vaccine ≤30 days after participating in this trial EXCEPT for protein, RNA (or other nonadenovirus based) COVID-19 vaccinations. - You have had immunoglobulins and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system or auto-immune conditions. - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of significant neurological disorders - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2-3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - You have had prior exposure to Dengue or Zika (and Chikungunya for the co-administration group) or we find that you have antibodies that may impact on interpretation of the trial data - You have travelled to an area where Zika and/or Dengue viruses (and Chikungunya virus for the coadministration group) infections are known in the past 30 days or if you plan to travel to such areas during the first 6-months of your participation in this study. - You have ever had a major blood clot (e.g. deep vein thrombosis (DVT), pulmonary embolism (PE), or cerebral venous sinus thrombosis), have ever been diagnosed as having antiphospholipid antibodies, or have ever received unfractionated heparin.